mArribas/Steerings/README.md

 # Steerings
-C++ Steering Behaviors
+C++ Steering Behaviours

-A simple c++ implementation of some of the most common steering behaviors.
+A simple c++ implementation of some of the most common steering behaviours.

 ### SEEK, FLEE & ARRIVE